 TTM Technologies, Inc. (the Company or TTM) is a leading global provider of time-critical and technologically complex printed circuit board (PCB) products and backplane assemblies (PCBs populated with electronic components), which serve as the foundation of sophisticated electronic products.
 The Company provides advanced technology products and offers a one-stop manufacturing solution to customers from engineering support to prototype development through final volume production.
 The Company serves a diversified customer base in various markets throughout the world, including manufacturers of networking/communications infrastructure products, touch screen tablets and smartphones.
-The Company also serves commercial aerospace/defense, high-end computing, and industrial/medical industries.
+The Company also serves aerospace and defense, high-end computing, and industrial/medical industries.
 The Company's customers include both original equipment manufacturers (OEMs) and electronic manufacturing services (EMS) providers.

 The accompanying consolidated condensed financial statements have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
 Certain information and disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
 These consolidated condensed financial statements reflect all adjustments (consisting only of normal recurring adjustments) which, in the opinion of management, are necessary to present fairly the financial position, the results of operations and cash flows of the Company for the periods presented.
 It is suggested that these consolidated condensed financial statements be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's most recent Annual Report on Form 10-K. The results of operations for the interim periods are not necessarily indicative of the results to be expected for the full year.
 The preparation of financial statements in accordance with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the Company's consolidated condensed financial statements and accompanying notes.
 Actual results could differ materially from those estimates.
-Beginning January 1, 2013, the Company uses a 13-week fiscal quarter accounting period with the first quarter ending on the last Monday closest to April 1 and the fourth quarter always ending on December 31.
-The third quarters ended September 30, 2013 and September 24, 2012 each contained 91 days.
-The three quarters ended September 30, 2013 and September 24, 2012 contained 273 and 268 days, respectively.
+The Company uses a 13-week fiscal quarter accounting period with fourth quarter ending on the Monday nearest December 31.